-The tallest American member of the Andropogon genus, Big Blue Stem forms sturdy upright clumps of narrow blades standing 6' tall.
-Prefers slightly moist soils but surprisingly drought tolerant once established.
-The lushy blue-green summer foliage transforms into an Autumnal copper accent which persists through the Winter.
+The tallest American member of the Andropogon genus, big blue stem, forms sturdy upright clumps of narrow blades standing 6' tall.
+Andropogon gerardii prefers slightly moist soils but is surprisingly drought tolerant once established.
+The lush blue-green summer foliage takes on a copper accent in fall which persists through the Winter.

 Exposure